Serving Communities in South Carolina, Mississippi, Louisiana and Texas

 Program Requirements:

-• Install USDA Project signage to include the name of your garden and other local partners who will be contributing to the success of the gardening Project.
+- Install USDA Project signage to include garden name and other local partners who will be contributing to the success of the gardening Project.

 Application packets are to be Fully completed and submitted by